Research Project Descriptions

 Project Goals:

 The environment has a profound impact on the performance of precision micromachined instruments increasingly needed in many applications.
 To realize the potential of MEMS, it is critical that the environment, especially temperature, around the instrument be controlled.
 External temperature can easily corrupt the output of an instrument, and can induce long-term undesirable effects that are not easily correctable using electronics.
-An effective approach to overcome this temperature sensitivity is to control/maintain temperature using a micro-oven.
-In order to achieve low-power consumption for micro-oven control, a very high thermal isolation is needed.
-This project seeks to develop a new thermal isolation package, and a generic assembly approach for instrument-platform integration.
+An effective approach to overcome this temperature sensitivity is to control/maintain the temperature around the microinstrument using a micro-oven.
+This project seeks to develop a new thermal isolation package, and a generic assembly approach for instrument-platform integration, as well as low-power and precise temperature control circuitry and electronics.

 Graduate Students: Amar S. Basu (EECS)